 2. Ability to give and receive feedback

-If your team wants to see meaningful progress, then honest feedback is incredibly important.
+If your team wants to see meaningful progress, then you need to both provide constructive criticism and accept feedback from others with professionalism and openness.

 3. Team building